-Figure 9.20: Adult ART calibration in KwaZulu-Natal Solid lines represent posterior means and dashed lines represent 95% confidence intervals.
+Figure 9.20: Adult ART calibration in KwaZulu-Natal

+Solid lines represent posterior means and dashed lines represent 95% confidence intervals.
 Dots represent calibration data.

-Figure 9.21 shows the model provides a good fit to the recorded death data, although the model slightly over-estimates mortality in women in 2005 and 2006.
+Figure 9.21 shows the model provides a good fit to the recorded death data in men, but the model slightly over-estimates mortality in women over the 2005-2007 period.